-Students who enroll in Cooperative Education work experiences (COE) and courses that have a clinical component are required to purchase or show evidence of having professional liability insurance prior to enrollment.
+Students who enroll in courses that have a clinical component are required to purchase or show evidence of having professional liability insurance prior to enrollment.

-The student activity fee, student Accident Insurance fee, and technology fee will be waived for all Career and College Promise students.
+\The student activity fee, student Accident Insurance fee, and technology fee will be waived for all Career and College Promise students.
 Fees are required for Early College Students.